 Dalmatians have short coats, but they shed like crazy.
 Fur fur everywhere!
 Even if, like ours, your pet doesn’t need frequent grooming, brushing is a great opportunity to bond and share a little TLC.
 It can help reduce free-fur shedding, too.
 If you can do it outdoors, you keep a little more mess out of the house.
 Win win!

-While routine brushing is great, over-washing can create or contribute to skin and/or coat issues.
+It may sound counter-intuitive for a trying to maintain a clean dog and a clean house, but we limit dog washing to an as-needed basis.
+Dalmatians have natural coat oils that are stripped away when washed and our boys have sensitive skin.
+Be aware that too much bathing can create or contribute to skin and/or coat issues.
 Learn about appropriate coat and skin care for your breed, and be watchful for issues.
-It may sound counter-intuitive for a trying to maintain a clean dog and a clean house, but we try to limit our all-out dog washing to an as-needed basis.
-Dalmatians have natural coat oils that are stripped away when washed and our boys have sensitive skin.
 If your dog is smelly and you can’t seem to resolve it, have a chat with your vet about whether there might be underlying health or diet factors.

 Fur and Fashion